Contents

 - Opening Files — drag and drop, Open Recent, clipboard

-- pdf22md License — third-party MIT license text
+- pdf22md License — third-party MIT license text (import)

 Next up: Image Variants ▶